ssbc/visual-docs/documentation/Using-Animations.md

 the animations I've made with (or converted to) CSS.

-In all other situations (eg. sharing an animation on Facebook or Twitter) you will need to share the MP4 or GIF versions.
+In all other situations (eg. sharing an animation on Facebook or Twitter) you will need to make MP4 or GIF versions.
 If possible, please add an `alt` text to your GIF so that everybody can at least get a description of what you're sharing, even if they can't see or load the GIF.

 [Twitter - How to make images accessible for people](https://help.twitter.com/en/using-twitter/picture-descriptions)

 [How to add alternative text to Facebook photos](https://www.lireo.com/how-to-add-alternative-text-to-facebook-photos/)

-## Using animations in a video
-You'll find the high-quality screen recordings of these animations in the [`📁️ mp4`](../mp4) folder.
-You can import these into the video editing tool of your choice, mix them with footage as you like, and export new videos.
-If you're going to be uploading the resulting video to a service like YouTube or Vimeo (which will compress the video) make sure that you're exporting your new video at a high quality setting.
-If you're going to be sharing the video on a peer-to-peer network, please export your video at a low-or-medium quality setting, to reduce file size.
-These settings will be different with different editing software (I recommend [Kdenlive](kdenlive.org)!) so I can't give you exact settings, but you should experiment with settings until you find a balance that you're happy with.

-_**TODO:** clarify licensing and add attribution requirement?_